Democrats spending heavily on abortion leading up to midterm elections

 "Look, I support a ban on very late-term and partial birth abortion, and most Americans agree with that," Masters said.
 He has called the 1973 Roe v.
 Wade decision horrific and previously expressed support for a federal personhood amendment but has not been specific about a period of weeks after which abortion should be banned.
 NBC News first reported Thursday that his website was scrubbed of personhood law language.

 Republicans are not just attempting to push back on abortion attacks in ads.
-While Cortez-Mastro is going after Laxalt in ads over abortion last week, he responded in a column meant to turn the tables.
-In it he reitrated abortion is settled law in Nevada.
+While Cortez-Masto is going after Laxalt in ads over abortion last week, he responded in a column meant to turn the tables.
+In it he reiterated abortion is settled law in Nevada.
 He also reconfirmed his support for a referendum further limiting abortion to 13 weeks in the state.

 Recent polling has found abortion has grown in importance among issues Americans are looking at ahead of the midterms.
 The majority of Americans disapprove of Roe v.
 Wade being overturned and support abortion being legal in their states in all or most cases.